 Before we start creating firewall configuration, let us know more about Windows Firewall Profiles.
-Every computer running Windows operating system, connects to internet/network via profiles.
+Every computer running on Windows operating system, connects to the internet/network via profiles.
 There are three profiles for Windows computers, they are

 Rules are settings which provide advanced control for the system administrator.
 A rule is a policy, which can be forced over the profiles.
 Assume you create a profile for Domain and specify to block all inbound communication, you can still create a rule to add exception to the specified profile, and allow inbound communication to a specific port.

-Desktop Central supports configuring firewall for computers running Windows XP and later versions.
+Our product supports configuring firewall for computers running Windows XP and later versions.
 Our Windows firewall configuration helps you to deploy customized firewall settings at ease.
 Thus you can configure your Windows firewall settings enhancing security at your convenience.

 Follow the steps mentioned below to configure Firewall